-Segmenting the storage space for installation of Windows 10 on an SSD allows its optimal use.
-This procedure guarantees a trouble-free installation and improves the operation of Windows 10 on SSD.
-Before beginning the Windows 10 installation procedure, properly prepare and configure your SSD.
-Here in this guide, Qiling will provide an outline of the steps to follow in order to prepare your SSD for partitioning prior to installing Windows 10.
+To prepare your SSD for installing Windows 10, properly segment its storage space.
+This process ensures a trouble-free installation and enhances the operation of Windows 10 on SSD.
+Before starting the installation procedure, configure your SSD by following the steps outlined in this guide, which will help you prepare your SSD for partitioning prior to installing Windows 10.

-For an instant and hassle-free partitioning experience, readers can choose between two effective methods outlined below.
+For an instant and hassle-For a truly free partitioning experience, readers have two effective methods to choose from.

-Qiling Disk Master Free offers a user-friendly solution for Windows beginners.
-Its "initialize disk" feature streamlines the process, making it accessible for users with varying levels of technical expertise.
+Qiling Disk Master Free offers a user-friendly solution for Windows beginners, streamlining the process of initializing a disk with its intuitive feature, making it accessible for users with varying levels of technical expertise.

 #1.
 Initialize SSD